 Low Income Taxpayer Clinics (LITCs).
 LITCs are independent organizations that provide low income taxpayers with representation in federal tax controversies with the IRS for free or for a nominal charge.
-The clinics also provide tax education and outreach for taxpayers with limited English proficiency or who speak English as a second language.
+The clinics also provide tax education and outreach for taxpayers who speak English as a second language.
 Publication 4134, Low Income Taxpayer Clinic List, provides information on clinics in your area.
-It is available at www.irs.gov or at your local IRS office.
+It is available at www.irs. gov or your local IRS office.

 Free tax services.
 To find out what services are available, get Publication 910, IRS Guide to Free Tax Services.
-It contains a list of free tax publications and describes other free tax information services, including tax education and assistance programs and a list of TeleTax topics.
+It contains lists of free tax information sources, including publications, services, and free tax education and assistance programs.
+It also has an index of over 100 TeleTax topics (recorded tax information) you can listen to on your telephone.